HappyCrez/PersonalGrowth/README.md

 2. __Kupalov Pavel Sergeevich__
 3. ~~__Roor Ivan Olegovich__~~

 *He wasn't useful but he was part of team.
-We sorry for that was happend* 😭😭😭
+We sorry for that happend* 😭😭😭

 ## Project's describtion